chenbadream/INT-ACT/doc/evaluation.md

 ### Third-Party/Non-LeRobot Models
 To evaluate third-party models, such as Magma, Octo, SpatialVLA, etc., or any models you develop without LeRobot, there are some works to do.

 1. **Create LeRobot Compatible Placeholder**: See [Magma Folder](../src/model/magma) to see how we create a placeholder for Magma.
 You will need to create a `configuration_{your_model}.py` which defines the model's configuration, and a `modeling_{your_model}.py` which defines the model's architecture.
-Of course, these files don't need to hold anything substantial, because the actualy modeling/configuration is done in a third-party package (potentially of your own), like Magma, Octo, etc.
+Of course, these files don't need to hold anything substantial, because the actual modeling/configuration is done in a third-party package (potentially of your own), like Magma, Octo, etc.

 2. **Install the Third-Party Model**: You will need to install the third-party model.
-Please follow [inference server installment section of the main README](README.md#octo-and-magma-install-inference-server-policy-environment)
+Please follow [inference server installation section of the main README](README.md#octo-and-magma-install-inference-server-policy-environment)

 3. **Modify the entry point**: Please modify the  [entry point script](../src/agent/run.py) accordingly so you can launch your own model's evaluation.

-4. **Create a experiment config file**: You will need to create a config file under `config/experiment/simpler/` that defines the evaluation settings for your model.
+4. **Create an experiment config file**: You will need to create a config file under `config/experiment/simpler/` that defines the evaluation settings for your model.
 You can use the existing [config files](../config/experiment/simpler/magma_bridge_ev_lang1.yaml) as a reference.
-For `eval_cfg.pretrained_model_gradient_step_cnt`, our approach is to set a arbitrary number, such as 15130, which is the number of steps we trained $\pi_0$ on BridgeV2.
-This is because many third-party models does not have a gradient step count, so we just use a placeholder.
+For `eval_cfg.pretrained_model_gradient_step_cnt`, our approach is to set an arbitrary number, such as 15130, which is the number of steps we trained $\pi_0$ on BridgeV2.
+This is because many third-party models do not have a gradient step count, so we just use a placeholder.